 Whey protein makes up to 20% of the protein in milk.
 Whey is the most effective protein for increasing muscle protein synthesis, the process in muscle cells that results in muscle growth.

 There are numerous reasons why whey is so effective, such as its high content of branched-chain amino acids (BCAAs) and it’s ability to boost blood flows to muscles.
 However, the most important characteristic of whey is its rapid rate of digestion.

 Whey protein is the fastest-digesting protein source that you can get.
 This is a critical property for a pre-workout and post-workout protein.
 Pre-workout means that the amino acid from the whey will be available to your muscles during the workout, which is when they need them the most.
 During exercise, muscles that have been provided with amino acids will have more energy and will experience less muscle breakdown.

-Getting a fast-digesting protein is also a great idea after workouts, to drive aminos to muscle tissue, promoting recovery and growth.
+Getting a fast-digesting protein is also a great idea after workouts and good nutrition for strength training, to drive aminos to muscle tissue, promoting recovery and growth.

 HOW TO TAKE